awsdocs/aws-step-functions-developer-guide/doc_source/procedure-cloud-trail.md

 ### DeleteActivity<a name="id3"></a>

-The following example shows a CloudTrail log entry that demonstrates the DeleteActivity action:
+The following example shows a log entry that demonstrates the `DeleteActivity` action:

 ```
 {